Sun dual theory for bi-continuous semigroups: Notions and preliminaries

 for all $x'\in(X,\tau)'$.
 Thus $f$ is $\tau$-Pettis integrable on $[a,b]$ in $X$ and the Riemann and the Pettis integral coincide.

 Furthermore, the $\tau$-Riemann integrability of $f$ implies that the Riemann sums are $\tau$-convergent.
 They are even $\|\cdot\|$-bounded as $f$ is $\|\cdot\|$-bounded.
-It follows from \prettyref{rem:mixed_top} (e) that the Riemann sums are $\gamma$-convergent and their $\gamma$-limit coincides with their $\tau$-limit because $\gamma$ is stronger than $\tau$.
+It follows from \cite[I.1.10 Proposition, p.~9]{cooper1978} that the Riemann sums are $\gamma$-convergent and their $\gamma$-limit coincides with their $\tau$-limit because $\gamma$ is stronger than $\tau$.
 Thus $f$ is $\gamma$-Riemann integrable on $[a,b]$ in $X$ and this integral coincides with the $\tau$-Riemann integral.